justbennet/GitTutorial/docs/index.md

 They can submit questions and report problems there; they can help you fix broken things; they can add bells and whistles; whatever.

-It's also a sort of de rigeur thing if you want people to think you're cool and are part of the 'coder culture', which is itself cool.
+It's also a sort of a _de rigeur_ thing if you want people to think you're cool and are part of the 'coder culture', which is itself cool.
+And we all know how important _cool_ is!  ;-)

 Mostly, though, you might find it really useful in your work.
-That's what matters.

 # A day in the life

-Let's assume for the moment that you start work and you need to add a file that performs some new numerical operation, say, a noise filter for electrode data.

-This is a new file, so you know that no other files depend on it.
-That makes things easier right away.

-You change into the project directory, open Matlab, write furiously until exhaustion.
-You take a break, run it several times testing for edge cases, how does it deal with unexpected values as inputs, etc.  You get it to a state where it works.

-Next you add it to the list of things that have changed since you started.
-Today, it's just one file; on other days it could be many.

-Next you add all the changes to the project, and along with putting the file there, you sign your work, and you add to the change log -- the code version of the lab notebook -- an explanation of what your changes do.
-For something simple, this might be a few words:  "Fixed numerous typos".
-For something more complex, this might be more extended.

-Next you send your changes to GitHub where they become part of the larger project.
+Let's assume for the moment that your group already has Git and GitHub set up, but you're coming into a new way of working.
+This is what your introduction to how this all works might be like.

+You get your favorite morning beverage and log into your computer.
+You found a nice way to vectorize something that's been a nested for loop.

+The first thing to do is make sure you're up to date with everyone else's changes, so you _pull_ those.

+Next you make a new _branch_ to work on your nifty new idea.

+A couple of hours (or even days) go by getting the vectorization right, and it now works!

+You _commit_ all the changes you've made along with some comments in the _commit message_ about what you've done, why, maybe you have to cite someone's article for the source of the numerical method, etc.

+You _push_ your new branch to GitHub.

+You log into GitHub and submit a _pull request_ (PR) asking someone to look at your code, comment and request changes if necessary, and then to _merge_ what you did into the _main_ branch.

+You check out the main branch again so any further work is based on the current state, and you pull again just to be sure.

+Lunch!

+# The tour

+On the left there are buttons corresponding to steps in getting started with Git and GitHub.
+We'll be starting from scratch, creating a brand new repository, adding some files, saving changes, looking at how we might work with other users, and going through all the steps above.

+That should give you a good start on integrating GitHub into your current projects and using it to keep your code organized and working even while it is being extended and improved.
+We'll also look very quickly at how documentation can be incorporated.